Find Online Degrees by Subject

 Want to learn more?
 Visit our guide to fast-track training programs and our detailed look at the timelines for entering some of healthcare’s most popular careers.

 Many of today’s most popular medical careers have more than one way to get there.
 Whether a 9-month certificate, a 2-year associate degree, or 100% on-the-job training.
 And then you have campus-based programs, online programs, blended programs, part-time study, full-time study, and continuing education.

 If you have a healthcare career in mind, learn what it takes to get started, dive into the various paths you have available, and see how program graduates transition from certificate, diploma, or degree holders to full-fledged medical professionals.
 Learn how to become a medical assistant, an occupational therapist, a dental hygienist, and more.

 Many careers in medical support require between 4 and 24 months of education and hands-on training.
 Explore today’s fastest-growing, highest-paying, and quickest-to-enter careers in healthcare.

 The medical and healthcare industry has some of the highest salaries for occupations that require an associate degree or lower.
-In 2017, dental hygienists earned a median salary of $74,070 in 2016.
+In 2022, dental hygienists earned a median annual salary of $81,400 compared to the others with an associate degree who had median earnings of $46,124.
 Learn about top salaries for medical professionals.

 Many certificate, diploma, and degree programs can be taken partially, mostly, or even fully online.
 Start by exploring today’s best hybrid and online schools and programs helping medical professionals start or advance their careers.